SEASONS

 Dear People of God:

 In this packet you will find the materials for the “Day with God: A Guided Personal Retreat of Prayer and Reflection.”
-Thursday, November 2 has been set aside for the members of our church to be in prayer following this Guide.
+(Day and date) has been set aside for the members of our church to be in prayer following this Guide.

-In addition to the personal devotions that are part of this Guide, your pastors are offering Group Devotions in the Adult Learning Center for those who would like to come together in prayer and meditation.
+In addition to the personal devotions that are part of this Guide, your pastors are offering Group Devotions in the church sanctuary for those who would like to come together in prayer and meditation.
 Three times are being offered: in the morning from 10 a.m. to noon, in the afternoon from 2 to 4 p.m., and in the evening from 7 to 9 p.m.
 The same devotion will be used at all three sessions.

 I am excited to be a part of an entire church in prayer.
 I hope each of you are too.
 May God bless us abundantly in our praying and in our reflecting, blessing us individually and blessing us as the Church of Christ in this place.